SLBogach/nginx-server/README.md

 # Description

-`Nginx-server` is a project could be used to build adocker image.
+`Nginx-server` is a project could be used to build a docker image.

 Stack of technologies: `debian`, `nginx`, `mariadb`, `phpmyadmin`, `php`, `wordpress`